Tipser/slate/docs-v3/script/source/includes/_components.md

 <div data-tipser-product-page="5bc6e1c7df2ac60001158814"></div>
 ```

-Element with attribute `data-tipser-product-page` will be replaced with `Product Page` Element.
-Product ID is taken from the value of the attribute.
-The `productId` for a certain product can be generated in <a href="https://app.tipser.com/" target="_blank">app.tipser.com</a>.
+Tags with attribute `data-tipser-product-page` will be replaced with the product page element.
+The `productId` for a certain product can obtained from <a href="https://app.tipser.com/" target="_blank">app.tipser.com</a>.

 _Example:_